crisnapatel/HPCIITD/DontBlockMeHPC/README.md

 2. add "source $HOME/.sourceme.sh" in your bashrc file
 3. Source your bashrc file ("source ~/.bashrc") or simply close and reopen the terminal.
    If you're still unsure how to do it, https://www.youtube.com/watch?v=eu9Z1jan6RE
+4. CAUTION: The script will prevent file transfer via login nodes (you can still do that from compute node).
+For that you must comment the "source ~/.sourceme.sh" line in your bashrc and then do the scp.

 ## You may want to keep in mind:
 1. This is only an attempt to kill CPU-hungry jobs on the login[01-04] nodes.